mahesh06111999/Baidu-Bandits_072/README.md

 - Doctor Appointment Booking : Book appointments with doctors directly through the application, with confirmation and reminder notifications.

+- Nutrition  : Receive personalized suggestions on how to improve their physical health based on user's goal data.

 - Mental Health Support : Receive personalized suggestions on how to improve your mental health based on your mood data.

 - Exercise Scheduling Planning : Create and customize your exercise schedule to fit your lifestyle and preferences.